 Jessica Levinson, MS, RDN, CDN founder of Small Bites by Jessica, tells the Food Network that she likes to pack smoked salmon for her kids.
 She stuffs a tortilla with smoked salmon, cucumber, and cream cheese.

 Joy Bauer, MS, RDN, and founder of Nourish Snacks, tells Real Simple that she makes these with whole grain tortilla, turkey, and Swiss cheese.
 By the way, if you’re avoiding carbs, you should check out these 7 science-backed reasons you should eat more whole grains.

 Registered dietician Sally Kuzemchak tells Parents that all food—and especially healthier fare—will look more appealing when put into cute little compartments.
 She fills bento boxes for her kids with bow-tie pasta, veggies, two cookies, and watermelon.
-Check out the 10 lunch box mistakes parents keep making.

 DIY chicken nuggets